StarnightLibrary/starnight/README.md

 # Starnight
-Modern Discord API wrapper for .NET 5 and newer, lightweight and efficient.
+Modern Discord API wrapper for .NET 6, lightweight and efficient.